status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 3. Run the beacon node and wait for the network to sync before your validator is activated.
 4. That's all!
 Remember to stay connected to the network, or you may lose some of your deposit, as punishment, depending on how long you're offline. :P

-## What is Nimbus?
+## Why Nimbus?

-In a sentence, Nimbus aims to be an Ethereum 1.0 & 2.0 client for resource-restricted devices.
+In a sentence, Nimbus aims to be an ethereum client for resource-restricted devices.
+You can use Nimbus to run a validator on eth2.

 It is open sourced at [github.com/status-im/nimbus](github.com/status-im/nimbus).
 Development progress and updates can be viewed on the [Nimbus blog](https://our.status.im/tag/nimbus/).